BarshisLab/CBASS_Manual/Assembly/Controller_Assembly.md

 <p align="center"><img src="Photos/tempprobeepoxy.png" width="600">

 ## Step 5: Stack the Arduino, CBASS-R Shield, and TFT Display with the SD Card Extender
 The Arduino, CBASS-R Shield, and TFT Display all stack on top of each other with the stacking pins on the bottom of each piece.
 Start off with the Arduino and stack the CBASS-R shield into the Arduino.
+The sd card port on CBASS-R shield goes over the power input on the Arduino.
 Next, put the SD card extender into the SD card port of the CBASS_R shield and fold the excess ribbon on top of the CBASS-R Shield.
 Finally, stack the TFT display on top of the CBASS-R to complete the controller "sandwich".

 <p align="center"><img src="Photos/Arduino_Sandwich.png" width="600">